Persistent Stiefel-Whitney Classes of Tangent Bundles: Conclusion

 \section{Conclusion}

-We proved that the persistent vector bundle class is equivalent to the vector bundle filtration and that the persistent Stiefel–Whitney classes for both coincide.
-We defined the persistent Stiefel–Whitney class of type $n$ based on the Wu formula, which can be computed using cohomology barcode operations.
-We showed that if a filtration deformation retracts to an $n$-dimensional smooth manifold, then the persistent Stiefel–Whitney classes of type $n$ exist and correspond to the Stiefel–Whitney classes of $M$.
-We proposed an algorithm for computing the persistent Stiefel–Whitney class of type $n$, and confirmed its performance via simulations.
+We defined the persistent Wu classes and the persistent Stiefel–Whitney classes of dimension $n$ of a filtration, working intrinsically through the cup product and the Steenrod squares on its persistent cohomology, without a classifying map, tangent-space estimation, or smooth structure.
+We proved that these classes represent the Stiefel–Whitney classes of a closed $n$-dimensional smooth manifold $M$ when the top space is homotopy equivalent to $M$ and the filtration satisfies the hypotheses of Proposition~\ref{swequal} or Theorem~\ref{thm:wedge}.
+The latter result permits additional cohomology classes on which all positive Steenrod squares vanish.
+Because the Wu criterion is linear, the classes are obtained by solving a system of linear equations over $\mathbb{Z}/2$, which yields an algorithm whose running time is polynomial in the number of simplices.
+We evaluated the method on synthetic four-manifolds and on point clouds sampled from image patches and from a molecular conformation space.

-Although our algorithm computes only the persistent Stiefel–Whitney classes, extending this approach to other important characteristic classes in a persistent setting, such as the Euler classes or Chern classes, is a promising direction for future research.
-One limitation of our approach is that it requires the use of Čech or Alpha filtration, while the Rips filtration offers advantages in terms of time complexity.
-This is because the Nerve Lemma~\ref{nerve} holds only for the Čech or Alpha complex, and the Rips complex generates an excessive number of simplices hindering the efficient computation of the cup product and Steenrod squares.
-Thus, developing efficient methods for computing persistent characteristic classes within the Rips filtration would be a worthwhile pursuit for future study.
+Our algorithm computes only the Stiefel–Whitney classes, and extending it to other characteristic classes, such as the Euler or Chern classes, is a natural direction for future work.
+Our experiments use the Čech or alpha filtration rather than the Vietoris–Rips filtration.
+A Vietoris–Rips complex of a sufficiently dense sample of a closed manifold is also homotopy equivalent to that manifold \citep{latschev2001vietoris, kim2020homotopy}.
+Proposition~\ref{swequal} applies on any filtration interval over which the induced cohomology maps are isomorphisms.
+The obstruction is instead computational, as the Rips complex generates far more simplices than the alpha complex in a fixed ambient dimension, which makes the cup-product and Steenrod-square computations substantially more expensive.
+Developing efficient methods for these computations on the Rips filtration would be a worthwhile direction for future study.